-It can be very difficult to pour a large concrete slab or driveway without having any cracks at all, and over time, settling of the ground beneath the slab will very often produce ever more cracking.
+It can be very difficult to pour a large concrete slab or driveway without having any cracks at all.
+Over time, settling of the ground beneath the slab will very often produce ever more cracking.
 Nearby trees or large bushes often grow under the driveway and lift portions of it, creating more cracks as well.

 In the case of a driveway, heavy motor vehicles add to the problem as the weight is concentrated over a small area.

 Once cracking has occurred, the problem gets worse.
 In climates where freeze/thaw cycles are common, water works its way into the cracks and freezes, expanding and crumbling just a little more of the concrete.
 It may thaw the next day, only to repeat the process again that night.
-It is imperative that this damaging cycle be stopped as soon as possible; any cracking on an outdoor slab needs to be repaired, with the cracks filled.
+It is imperative that this damaging cycle be stopped as soon as possible; any cracking on an outdoor slab needs to be repaired, and the cracks need to be filled.

-In addition to the freeze and thaw cycles that may occur, eventually the cracks open enough to get small amounts of dust and dirt in them.
-Once that happens, it is only a matter of time before vegetation makes an appearance and begins to grow in the dirt filled cracks.
+In addition to the freeze and thaw cycles that may occur, the cracks eventually open enough to get small amounts of dust and dirt in them.
+Once that happens, it is only a matter of time before vegetation makes an appearance and begins to grow in the dirt-filled cracks.
 Just like larger trees and bushes, even grasses and other small plants will cause damage to the surrounding concrete, slowly crumbling it into every larger cracks.
-The process builds on itself; plants open the cracking just a little, letting in larger plants, which cause even more damage and the process repeats once more.
+The process builds on itself; plants open the cracking just a little, letting in larger plants, which cause even more damage as the process repeats once more.

 Concrete Crack Filler

-Crack repair products are also available as a .
-Containers range from a quart up to around a 2 gallon size, depending on the quantity of work to be done.
-Already mixed with necessary cement and bonding agents it just needs addition of water to begin work.
-Very small cracks are difficult to fill with this as it must be pushed into the crack with a trowel or other thin tool, but if done properly it makes a lasting repair. specialty cement mix in small pails
+Crack repair products are also available as a specialty cement mix in small pails.
+Containers range from a quart up to around a two-gallon size, depending on the quantity of work to be done.
+Already mixed with necessary cement and bonding agents, it just needs addition of water to begin work.
+Very small cracks are difficult to fill with this as it must be pushed into the crack with a trowel or other thin tool, but if done properly, it makes a lasting repair.

 Epoxy based materials are available, but these are probably best left to small jobs.
 Mixing epoxy and getting it will into 50 feet of small width cracking could be an exercise in futility.
 Given just one or two short sections of cracking, epoxy provides a good, long term solution although appearance may not be the best.